marcus-goncalves/udemy-tdd/README.md

 * Unit tests validate test cases for individual functions
 * Unit tests should run fast
 * Unit test should build and run only in DEV environment

+## Section 4 Pytest Overview

+### What is it?
+* Unit Test Framework
+* Privder ability to create Tests, Test Modules and Fixtures
+* Uses built-in assert statement
+* Has cmd line params to help filter which tests are executed and in what order

+### Creating a Test
+* Functions that starts with "test_"
+* Similar test can be grouped together by including them in the same module or class

+### Test Discovery
+* Pytest will automatically discover tests when you execute it
+* Classes name should start with "Test" and no have an "init" method
+* Functions should start with "test_"

+### Setup and Teardown functions
+* It will execute code before and after test modules, test functions, test classes